scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/sumologic-tutorial.md

 ## <a name="prerequisites"></a>Vereisten

-Voor het configureren van Azure AD-integratie met SumoLogic, moet u de volgende items:
+To configure Azure AD integration with SumoLogic, you need the following items:

 * Een Azure AD-abonnement Als u geen Azure AD-omgeving hebt, kunt u [hier](https://azure.microsoft.com/pricing/free-trial/) de proefversie van één maand krijgen.
-* Eenmalige aanmelding SumoLogic ingeschakeld abonnement
+* SumoLogic single sign-on enabled subscription

 ## <a name="scenario-description"></a>Scenariobeschrijving

 In deze zelfstudie gaat u in een testomgeving eenmalige aanmelding van Azure AD configureren en testen.

-* Biedt ondersteuning voor SumoLogic **SP** gestart door SSO
+* SumoLogic supports **SP** initiated SSO

-## <a name="adding-sumologic-from-the-gallery"></a>SumoLogic uit de galerie toe te voegen
+## <a name="adding-sumologic-from-the-gallery"></a>Adding SumoLogic from the gallery

-Voor het configureren van de integratie van SumoLogic in Azure AD, moet u SumoLogic uit de galerie toevoegen aan uw lijst met beheerde SaaS-apps.
+To configure the integration of SumoLogic into Azure AD, you need to add SumoLogic from the gallery to your list of managed SaaS apps.

-**Als u wilt toevoegen SumoLogic uit de galerie, moet u de volgende stappen uitvoeren:**
+**To add SumoLogic from the gallery, perform the following steps:**

-1. In de **[Azure-portal](https://portal.azure.com)** , klik in het navigatievenster aan de linkerkant op **Azure Active Directory** pictogram.
+1. Klik in het linkernavigatievenster in de  **[Azure-portal](https://portal.azure.com)** op het **Azure Active Directory**-pictogram.

     ![De knop Azure Active Directory](common/select-azuread.png)